Assignment 0: Hello, World

 Write a program RGBtoCMYK.java that converts RGB to CMYK.
-Input three integers, red, green, and blue (not all zero), from the command line, and print the equivalent CMYK values using these formulas:
+Input three integers, red, green, and blue, from the command line.
+(The input values will never all be zero.)
+And print the equivalent CMYK values using these formulas:

 Hint.
 Math.max(x, y) returns the maximum of x and y.

 Collaboration Policy Quiz.
 As indicated in the readme template, part of this week's assignment is to complete the Collaboration Policy Quiz.
-Read the COS 126 Collaboration Policy, then access the quiz on the Course Materials area of Blackboard.
+Read the COS 126 Collaboration Policy, then access the quiz on the "Assignment 0 Materials" area of Blackboard.
 You can re-take it as many times as you like, and you must re-do the quiz until you get all questions correct.